evshary/cheat-sheet/algorithm/README.md

 # Dynamic Programming

+The key point of DP problems is that you can get the next result by using the current result.

 * Dynamic Programming 5 steps
   - Setup DP table and its meaning
   - Find the DP formula